 The University's records management program is designed to ensure that we remain in compliance with State recordkeeping laws.

 Visit the Records Management page for the current approved Records Retention Schedule, Records Disposition Log, and tools designed to help individuals manage University records.

 Basic records management training, For the Record: What You Really Need to Know About Records Management, is held each long semester.
-The next workshop will be held during the Spring 2014 semester.
+The next workshop will be held during the Fall 2014 semester.
 Professional Development will send registration information via e-mail about two weeks before the class.

 The goal of this training is to provide individuals with the knowledge and tools to make good decisions about managing university records.
 Topics include basic definitions, the difference between records and non-records, Texas records laws, and an overview of the Records Retention Schedule.
 A short introduction to filing systems is also included.